Hotel, Tented Camps

 As vaccination requirements change frequently, we suggest you to consult your doctor at least 2 months prior to the beginning of your trip.
 We recommend protection against malaria, tetanus, typhoid, hepatitis and polio.

-The main health consideration in high altitude is Acute Mountain Sickness (AMS).
+The main health consideration during the lower Dolpo trek is Acute Mountain Sickness (AMS).
 You may experience some mild symptoms initially, such as headache, lethargy, nausea and difficulty sleeping, but these should lessen within a few days.
 To avoid Acute Mountain Sickness (AMS), people take pills called ‘Diamox’.
 You can also use these pills after consulting with your doctor and purchase them in Kathmandu.
-For your safety, we also carry the ‘Portable Altitude Chamber’ or ‘Gamow Bag’.
-Our itinerary will allow your body to acclimatize properly and to handle the low oxygen rate.
+Our itinerary will allow your body to acclimatize properly and handle the low oxygen rate.

-If you have ever suffered from altitude sickness, or have a heart or breathing complaint, we highly recommend you consult your doctor about your suitability for trekking in high altitude area before booking.
+If you have ever suffered from altitude sickness, or have a heart or breathing complaint, we highly recommend you to consult your doctor about your suitability for trekking in high altitude areas before booking.
 We suggest that you take some pain-killing pills with you and enough medicine for cold, diarrhea, nausea and fever.
-Some nasal ointment and throat-moistening pills will greatly be of help for those who are sensitive to chilly or freezing weather conditions.
+Some nasal ointment and throat-moistening pills will greatly help for those who are sensitive to chilly or freezing weather conditions.

-In case of a serious sickness or a casualty, which we believe will not happen; we will do everything to transfer you to the nearest hospital.
-Since you are entirely liable for all the expenses incurred in evacuation please make sure that it is covered by your insurance before assigning for it or be prepared to pay on your own after getting back to Kathmandu.
+We take your safety and security very seriously, and make sure that nothing untoward happen to you.
+However, if anything serious like sickness or a casualty occurs, we will do everything to transfer you to the nearest hospital.
+As you are responsible for all the expenses incurred in evacuation, please make sure that it is covered by your insurance before assigning for it.

 Wonderful environment of the Himalayas is also an extremely fragile one.
 Increasing population density and numbers of trekkers threaten the very beauty of Nepal.
 At Explore Himalaya, we are extremely conscious about the environment and aim to minimize our impact as much as possible.